Challenges in the Diagnosis of Congenital Pediatric Infections: An Experience Report

 References

-Lichtenstein B. Stigma as a barrier to treatment of sexually transmitted infection in the American deep south: issues of race, gender and poverty.
+1. Lichtenstein B. Stigma as a barrier to treatment of sexually transmitted infection in the American Deep South: issues of race, gender and poverty.
 Soc Sci Med.
-2003 Dec;57(12):2435–45.
+2003;57(12):2435–45.

-Andrade MVL da C, Pio DAM, Nonato AC, Tonhom SF da R. Aprendizagem no internato na Atenção Básica em pediatria: olhar de egressos de Medicina.
+4. Andrade MVLC, Pio DAM, Nonato AC, Tonhom SFR.
+Aprendizagem no internato na Atenção Básica em pediatria: olhar de egressos de Medicina.
 Rev Bras Educ Med.
 2024;48(1).

-Macêdo VC de, Romaguera LMD, Ramalho MO de A, Vanderlei LC de M, Frias PG de, Lira PIC de.
+5. Macêdo VC, Romaguera LMD, Ramalho MOA, Vanderlei LCM, Frias PG, Lira PIC.
 Sífilis na gestação: barreiras na assistência pré-natal para o controle da transmissão vertical.
-Cad Saúde Colet.
-2020 Dec;28(4):518–28.
+Cad Saude Colet.
+2020;28(4):518–28.

-Alves ER, Akieda CM, Nagasawa KT, Aráujo VM de, Ferrucci GHF, Bezerra TA, et al. Atuação multiprofissional no diagnóstico e tratamento de doenças sexualmente transmissíveis.
+6. Alves ER, Akieda CM, Nagasawa KT, Araújo VM, Ferrucci GHF, Bezerra TA, et al. Atuação multiprofissional no diagnóstico e tratamento de doenças sexualmente transmissíveis.
 Braz J Implantol Health Sci.
-2023 Sep 14;5(4):1902–11.
+2023;5(4):1902–11.

-Lino CA, Augusto KL, Oliveira RAS, Feitosa LB, Caprara A. Uso do protocolo Spikes no ensino de habilidades em transmissão de más notícias.
-Rev Bras Educ Méd.
+8. Lino CA, Augusto KL, Oliveira RAS, Feitosa LB, Caprara A. Uso do protocolo Spikes no ensino de habilidades em transmissão de más notícias.
+Rev Bras Educ Med.
 2011;35(1):52–7.

 Downloads